bjorn/raccoin/docs/reference.md

 Transaction type values such as `buy`, `sell`, `deposit` and `withdrawal` can be mapped to Raccoin transaction types in the same dialog.
 Date/time parsing uses a configurable format, with several common formats tried as fallbacks.
+For account-statement exports with one signed balance-change column, such as Binance files containing `UTC_Time`, `Operation`, `Coin`, `Change` and `Remark`, map the same `Change` and `Coin` columns to both the received and sent fields.
+Positive changes become incoming transactions and negative changes become outgoing transactions.

 The assistant stores the mapping in a `.raccoin-import.json` file next to the source file.
 This mapping file can be added again through the normal CSV/JSON